mikeizbicki/american-shit/README.md

-# America's Shit
+# American Shit

-The United States has many problems.
+Many shitty things happen in the United States.
-This is my personal collection of primary and secondary sources documenting these problems.
+This is my personal collection of primary and secondary sources documenting this shit.

+This list is very incomplete.
 If you want to contribute (by fixing an error or adding new sources), please [create an issue](https://github.com/mikeizbicki/bad-america/issues/new) or a pull request.

 <!----------------------------------------------------------------------------->